-Born on August 25, 1933, in Indiana and raised in Oregon, Edward Jackson “Jack” Wolverton enlisted in the army at age seventeen.
-He trained at both Fort Riley, Kansas and Camp Cook, California.
+Born on August 25, 1933, in Indiana and raised in Oregon, Edward Jackson “Jack” Wolverton enlisted in the U.S. Army at age seventeen.
+He trained at both Fort Riley, Kansas, and Camp Cook, California.
 After being told he could not join the airborne because he had flat feet, he ended up joining the combat engineers where he learned to build pontoon bridges.
-He deployed from San Francisco, California for Yokohama, Japan and eventually made it to Incheon, South Korea in early 1952.
-He began his time in the army as a corporal, ending his career as a Sergeant First Class.
-He was also briefly appointed to KMAG, the Korean Military Advisory Group.
+He deployed from San Francisco, California, for Yokohama, Japan, and eventually made it to Incheon, South Korea, in early 1952.
+He was briefly appointed to KMAG, the Korean Military Advisory Group.

 Under Fire and Almost Killed

-Jack Wolverton talks about living conditions, what they ate and where they slept.
+Jack Wolverton shares about living conditions, what they ate, and where they slept.
 He recalls putting up tents and taking them down every time they moved locations.
-The tents included fold out bunks and an oil heater.
-His unit had a cook, providing them with regular meals.
-He also recalls his salary and how he spent his money.
-He loved playing poker but also sent money home each month.
+He remembers the tents included fold out bunks and an oil heater.
+He recounts that his unit had a cook, providing them with regular meals.
+He recalls his salary and how he spent his money.
+He shares that he loved playing poker but also sent money home each month.

 Communication with Home

 Jack Wolverton remembers writing letters home.
 He was not married and recalls relationships were tough to keep going while he was at war.
 He would correspond via letters with his mother, updating her on his day-to-day activities.
 She would return letters with stories from home.
-He sometimes would ask his mom to send back some of the money he sent home.
+He recalls asking his mother, at times, to send back some of the money he forwarded home.

 Comparing Korea Then and Now

-Jack Wolverton talks about his impressions of Korea today versus what he experienced during the war.
-He was never taught about Korea as a kid and recalls seeing a devastated country when he arrived.
-He just recently bought a Korean car, a Hyundai Tucson, and loves it.
-He bought it because of the company's reliable reputation.
-Korea's economic success impresses him given his first impression of the country during the war.
+Jack Wolverton offers his impressions of Korea today versus what he experienced during the war.
+He shares he was never taught about Korea as a kid and recalls seeing a devastated country when he arrived.
+He adds that he recently bought a Korean car, a Hyundai Tucson, and loves it.
+He comments on the company's reliable reputation and how Korea's economic success impresses him given his first impression of the country during the war.